20 GeV halo-like excess of the Galactic diffuse emission and implications for dark matter annihilation: Analysis methods

 Following the analyses on the Fermi bubbles and the GC GeV excess by the {\it Fermi} LAT team \cite{Ackermann2014-FB,Ackermann2017-GCE}, the following components are considered to fit the gamma-ray maps in the ROI: (1) point sources, (2) diffuse interstellar emission by cosmic-ray interactions, (3) isotropic radiation, (4) Loop I, (5) the Fermi bubbles, and (6) a halo-like emission.
 The modeling of these components will be explained in order below.
 However, since the Fermi bubble template will be created during the fitting process in this study, it will be described in section \ref{sec:FB}.

 The template of point sources in the LAT 14-year Source Catalog\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/14yr_catalog/}} (4FGL-DR4, \\ \verb|gll_psc_v35.fit|) \cite{Abdollahi2020,Abdollahi2022} is calculated using the parametrized spectra from the catalog and the energy-dependent LAT point spread function (PSF).
 4FGL-DR4 also provides a catalog of extended sources, in addition to the point sources.
-Since the extended sources are not many, circular regions with a radius twice that of the semimajor axis of the catalog are masked and excluded from the analysis.
+Since the extended sources are not many, circular regions with a radius twice the semi-major axis of the catalog are masked and excluded from the analysis.

 Gamma rays produced by cosmic rays propagating in the MW are the most significant component of the Galactic diffuse gamma-ray emission.
 Here, we utilize the GALPROP code\footnote{\url{https://galprop.stanford.edu/webrun/}} (ver.
 54) \cite{Strong2007,Vladimirov2011,Porter2017}, which numerically solves the generation and propagation of cosmic rays and calculates the gamma-ray intensity resulting from interactions with interstellar gas and radiation fields.
 Among the various GALPROP parameter sets used in the LAT team's study of the Galactic diffuse emission \cite{Ackermann2012-CR}, $^S$L$^Z$6$^R$30$^T$150$^C$2 is adopted as the baseline model in the present work.
-This parameter set is used for the inverse Compton scattering (ICS) component in the Galactic interstellar emission model (GIEM, \verb|gll_iem_v07.fits|)\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/BackgroundModels.html}} \cite{Acero2016-GIEM,Fermi-LAT2019-GIEM} recommended by the LAT team for normal point source analysis.
+This parameter set is used for the inverse Compton scattering (ICS) component in the Galactic interstellar emission model (GIEM, \verb|gll_iem_v07.fits|)\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/BackgroundModels.html}} \cite{Acero2016-GIEM,Fermi-LAT2019-GIEM}, which is recommended by the LAT team for normal point source analysis.
 The GALPROP model radiation is divided into two components, gas and ICS, which are fitted independently.
 The gas component is the sum of pion-decay gamma rays produced by cosmic-ray hadrons, and bremsstrahlung from cosmic-ray electrons and positrons.
-The GALPROP model emission can be further divided into more components, and the fitting results with such a larger number of sub-components or different model parameters will be discussed in section \ref{sec:GALPROP}.
+The flux ratio between pion decay and bremsstrahlung is fixed to the original model value, making the gas component a single template.
+The GALPROP model emission can be further divided into different components, and the fitting results with a larger number of sub-components or different model parameters will be discussed in section \ref{sec:GALPROP}.